zlatnaspirala/maximumroulette-com/README.md

+# maximumroulette.com version 2021

-# maximumroulette.com created by Nikola Lukic
+created by Nikola Lukic
+Almost all of represent projects/demos are open source.